 When quality and CSR are accompanied by Delogue

 Kvadrat was founded in 1968 by Poul Byriel and Erling Rasmussen and is one of Europe’s leading manufacturers of design textiles.
-Creating contemporary textiles and textile-related products for private and public spaces, their design shows a dedication pushing the aesthetic, technological and artistic boundaries.
+Creating contemporary textiles products for private and public spaces, their design shows a dedication that goes beyond aesthetic, technological and artistic boundaries.
 Kvadrat is heavily rooted in the Scandinavian design DNA and is characterized by simplicity, color and innovation.
-With an ambition to innovate and a long history of influencing contemporary culture, Kvadrat frequently collaborates with some of the world’s creative artists and designers in projects that push the boundaries of textile manufacturing, resulting in extraordinary art and design pieces.
+With the ambition to innovate and vast experience in contemporary culture, Kvadrat collaborates with some of the world’s creative artists and designers.
+These collaborations push the boundaries of textile manufacturing, resulting in extraordinary art and design pieces.

 Kvadrat products include curtain textiles, upholstery fabrics, acoustic panels, rugs, accessories and various textile-related products.
-Their products play an important role in many of the world’s highly acclaimed architectural developments and institutions and are built to last.
-Creating a big amount of different products while ensuring premium quality and their 10-year service guarantee, makes it crucial for a company like Kvadrat to have a structured product development management: “For Kvadrat, product development means that we are constantly coordinating with our external designers and suppliers.
+Their products play an important role in many of the world’s highly acclaimed architectural developments and institutions.
+Creating a big amount of different products while ensuring premium quality and their 10-year service guarantee, makes it crucial for Kvadrat to have a structured product development management: “For Kvadrat, product development means that we are constantly coordinating with our external designers and suppliers.
 Optimizing this communication is one of our biggest focus points, and using Delogue, we expect the platform to help with the flow of communication with our suppliers, and in general, add a better overview and simplicity to our daily work and projects.” – Project Manager at Kvadrat, Anne Kargaard explains.

 Minimizing the environmental impact

-Kvadrat has always been focused on minimizing the environmental impact from design to delivery.
-For example, suppliers are required to report their environmental performance on a quarterly basis.
-They are also invited to seminars to explore and discuss new approaches to production methods.
+Kvadrat is strongly focused on minimizing the environmental impact of their products, keeping a responsible approach on every stage of the procress – from design to end-product.
+Suppliers are required to report their environmental performance on a quarterly basis.
+They are also invited to events and seminars to explore and discuss sustainable options to manufacturing.

-The future ambitions of Kvadrat are not short of ideas on how to improve their environmental footprint: “Every time we add something new, whether it’s in regards to design or environmental value, we always aim to inspire our clients.
+The brand plans are filled with ideas to improve their environmental footprint: “Every time we add something new, whether it’s in regards to design or environmental value, we always aim to inspire our clients.
 High quality, environment, and technology play a vital role in our product development, and we put great emphasis on taking the highest considerations into our entire value chain.
 Using eco-friendly coloring, minimizing any additional wasteful finishing on the fabrics, and recycling wool and polyester without compromising on design and price, are all something that we will probably see more of in the future.” – Anne elaborates.

-A number of Kvadrat textiles have been awarded the EU Ecolabel.
-A large number of the textiles carry the GREENGUARD® certification and all Trevira CS textiles are made from yarn that is certified by Oeko-tex 100.
+A number of Kvadrat textiles have been awarded the EU Ecolabel, and they are currently working on getting even more products certified.
+In addition, a large number of the textiles carry the GREENGUARD® certification and all Trevira CS textiles are made from yarn that is certified by Oeko-tex 100.

 Through Delogue we see an advantage in quickly being able to overlook the course of action and see what has been agreed on along the way. – Anne Kargaard, Project Manager at Kvadrat.